cbjs-dev/cbjs/docs/src/guide/deploy/cluster-config.md

 The function `getCouchbaseClusterChanges` will compare the previous configuration with the new one and determine the changes to apply.

-You need to provide a previous configuration in order to manage the deletion of former keyspaces.
+You need to provide a previous configuration in order to manage the deletion of former keyspaces/users/indexes.
+If no previous configuration is given, only updates and creation are performed.

 It's up to you to store your previous configuration.
 You can store the previous configuration in your database or on disk, for example.

 You can then pass the changes to `applyCouchbaseClusterChanges`.